AdobeDocs/commerce-webapi/src/pages/graphql/schema/gift-registry/id-search.md

 edition: ee
 ---

 The `giftRegistryIdSearch` query returns a list of gift registries that match the specified registry ID.
-The ID is included in the email Magento sends to invitees on behalf of the registrant.
+The ID is included in the email the application sends to invitees on behalf of the registrant.

 ## Syntax